maithrreye/handwritten-digit-recognition_MNIST/README.md

 # Handwritten digit recognition using neural network, trained on 60000 images from MNIST dataset.

-#The model achieved an accuracy over 97% tested on 10000 images.
-It's built from scratch using PyTorch
+The model achieved an accuracy over 97% tested on 10000 images.
+It's built from scratch using PyTorch.

+MNIST_NeuralNetwork.ipynb has the steps